kmarkeybraves/Justin-Watkins.github.io/03-ExploringYourData.md

 #### Linear Regression

-We'll go into regression in more detail in several later chapter..
+We'll go into regression in more detail in several later chapters.
 Functionally, the output is the same as an ANOVA.

 ```r